traefik/traefik/docs/user-guide/kubernetes.md

 404 page not found
 ```

-If you decided to use the deployment, then you need to target the correct NodePort, which can be seen then you execute `kubectl get services --namespace=kube-system`.
+If you decided to use the deployment, then you need to target the correct NodePort, which can be seen when you execute `kubectl get services --namespace=kube-system`.

 ```sh
 curl $(minikube ip):<NODEPORT>